OpenNebula/marketplace-docs/source/service/oneke.rst

 .. important::

     ``ONEAPP_VROUTER_ETH0_VIP0`` - VNF cluster uses this VIP to bind and expose Kubernetes API port ``6443`` and RKE2's management port ``9345``.
-    The ``eth0`` NIC is supposed to be connected to the **public** subnet (Routed or NATed).
+    The ``eth0`` NIC should be connected to the **public** subnet (Routed or NATed).

 .. important::

     ``ONEAPP_VROUTER_ETH1_VIP0`` - VNF cluster uses this VIP to act as a NAT gateway for every other VM deployed inside the **private** subnet.
-    The ``eth1`` NIC is supposed to be connected to the **private** subnet.
+    The ``eth1`` NIC should be connected to the **private** subnet.

 .. warning::

-    If you intend to reuse your public/private subnets to deploy multiple OneKE clusters into them, then please make sure to provide a distinct value for the ``ONEAPP_VNF_KEEPALIVED_VRID`` context parameter for each OneKE cluster.
+    If you intend to reuse your public/private subnets to deploy multiple OneKE clusters into them, please make sure to provide a distinct value for the ``ONEAPP_VNF_KEEPALIVED_VRID`` context parameter for each OneKE cluster.
     This will allow for VNF instances to correctly synchronize using VRRP protocol.

 High-Availability
 -----------------

 By default, OneKE Virtual Appliance is preconfigured to work as a non-Highly-Available K8s cluster, since OneFlow Service Templates deploys each service role as a single VM.
-Kubernetes High-Availability is about setting up a Kubernetes cluster, along with its components, in a way that there is no single point of failure.
+Kubernetes High-Availability is about setting up a Kubernetes cluster, along with its components, in such a way that there is no single point of failure.
 To achieve high-availability, the following OneKE components should be scaled up: VNF (at least 2 VMs), master (at least 3 VMs) and storage (at least 2 VMs).

-OneKE HA setup can be achieved by modifying the OneFlow Service Template before creating the cluster or scaling up each role after the cluster creation.
+OneKE HA setup can be achieved by modifying the OneFlow Service Template before creating the cluster or by scaling up each role after the cluster creation.

 For example, to scale the **master** role from a single node to ``3``, you can use the following command: